Struga holidays

 Food & drink

-North Macedonian food is a bit of a mix between Turkish and Greek – you’ll get lots of Mediterranean flavours here, like fragrant stews, slow-cooked lamb, sheep’s cheese and salads packed with tomatoes and balsamic vinegar.
-Look out for dishes using makalo (a smooth garlic dip that’s local to the area) and most meals are eaten with a glass of rakija on the side, which is a strong fruity spirit that’s common in this part of Europe.
+North Macedonian food is a bit of a mix between Turkish and Greek - creating something completely unique.
+Think fragrant stews, slow-cooked lamb, sheep's cheese and salads packed with tomatoes and balsamic vinegar.

-North Macedonian mezze at Stanica Oaza
+Macedonian mezze

 Swan spotting at Dva Bisera